Modeling and Correcting Bias in Sequential Evaluation: Theoretical results

 Let $\estinvperminduced$ denote the ranking induced by the reported scores $\report$.
 For example, if the scores are $\report = [0.5, 0.2, 0.7]$, then the induced ranking is $\estinvperminduced(\report) = [2, 1, 3]$.
 The following result shows that even in the noiseless case, there exist ``bad'' rankings such that this naive estimator incurs constant error. \begin{proposition} There exists a universal constant $\const > 0$ such that the following is true.
 Consider the parametric model~\eqref{eq:model_parametric} in the noiseless setting.
 For any $\numitems \geq 8$, there exists a true ranking $\invpermtrue \in \setperms_\numitems$, such that the error of the ranking $\estinvperminduced$ induced by reported scores is lower bounded as

 \end{proposition}

-The proof of this proposition is provided in Section~\ref{sec:proof_prop_worst_case_induced}.
+The proof of this proposition is provided in \Cref{sec:proof_prop_worst_case_induced}.
+In the proof, we carefully construct a ``bad'' ranking $\invpermtrue$ where the number of conflicts between the induced ranking $\estinvperminduced$ and the true ranking $\invpermtrue$ is quadratic in $\numitems$.
+The normalized Kendall--Tau distance (which is a constant factor away from the normalized Spearman's footrule distance) incurred by this ``bad'' ranking is thus bounded below by a constant $\const$.
+The lower bound~\eqref{eq:err_noiseless_induce_entrywise} on the worst-case entry-wise error follows directly from~\eqref{eq:err_noiseless_induce_sf}.
 Since the setting is noiseless, we see transparently that the core issue with the induced ranking $\estinvperminduced$ is that it does not take sequential bias into account.